blfortier/WebScraper/README.md

 # WebScraper
-Scrapes data from Yahoo Finance and inserts data into a database.
+Uses Selenium, Selenium's ChromeDriver, HTML Agility-Pack, and RESTSharp to pull stock data from a variety of sources.
+Data is stored using Microsoft SQL Server